eyebrowKIM/From_Scratch_Series/GPT/readme.md

 ## YouTube Tutorial

-Watch the full tutorial on YouTube: [Zero to Hero: NanoGPT - The Big Picture](https://youtu.be/kCc8FmEb1nY?si=QUUIURe5A0ZWD5Es)
+Watch the full tutorial on YouTube: [Let's build GPT: from scratch, in code, spelled out.](https://youtu.be/kCc8FmEb1nY?si=QUUIURe5A0ZWD5Es)

 ## Original Repository